From Genesis to the Gospels, I love reflecting on the lives of women in the Bible, especially those who had rich relationships with the Lord.

 Our God can do the amazing, the impossible, for His good purposes.
 Though we may succumb to sinful doubts like Sarah (Genesis 16 and 18), they do not have to finish our story.
 The Lord will bring joyful laughter to our hearts, if we wait in patient trust.

 His promises never fail, arriving in their impeccable timing and form.
 Remember Sarah’s testimony, and laugh with her.
-Take delight in our omnipotent Redeemer!
+Marvel at our omnipotent Redeemer!

 [To learn more about God’s many praise-worthy attributes, see my printable devotionals.]